 Right now there are no plot details for Blade.
 But, we can imagine the film will borrow from the character’s comic origins.
 Blade debuted in the tenth issue of Marvel’s Tomb of Dracula comic back in 1973, from writer Marv Wolfman and penciller Gene Colan.
 He quickly became a supremely popular character, a half-vampire killer of vampires and other occult baddies.
 Blade first made it to the big screen in 1998 starring Wesley Snipes.
 Two sequels follows—one of them good—but eventually, that franchise sort of fell by the wayside.

 All of this just leads us to wonder how dark the movie could get.
-If the next Doctor Strange is a horror movie, then what’s to stop Blade from going full scary too?
-Nothing!
-Even if it doesn’t get as bloody as the Snipes movies did, a dark and scary PG-13 Blade could be, forgive the pun, Marvelous.
+Doctor Strange in the Multiverse of Madness was a horror movie, so Blade will probably go full scary.
+Even if it doesn’t get as bloody as the Wesley Snipes movies did, a dark and scary PG-13 Blade could be, forgive the pun, marvelous.

 Originally published on July 20, 2019.